lmapii/practical-zephyr/03_devicetree_semantics/readme.md

       - 1000000
 ```

 This must be it!
-There's now a key _properties_, which a child element that matches our `current-speed` property.
-And sure enough, the _properties_ key is used to [properties that nodes which match the binding contain][zephyr-dts-bindings-syntax-properties].
+There's now a key _properties_, with a child element that matches our `current-speed` property.
+And sure enough, the _properties_ key is used to define all [properties for nodes with the matching binding may or must contain][zephyr-dts-bindings-syntax-properties].

-Here, `nordic` seems to restrict the allowed baudrates using an *enum*eration.
-We can therefore only specify values from the given list.
+Here, Nordic seems to restrict the allowed baud rates using an *enum*eration: We can only specify values from the given list.
 But how does the devicetree compiler know the type of the property?
 Couldn't we also use an *enum*eration to pre-define `string`s?
-Yes, we could, and there's indeed something missing: The property's _type_.
+Yes, we could, and there's indeed something missing: A key for the property's _type_.

-To find out the type, we need to step further down the include tree, into `uart-controller.yaml`.
-This is Zephyr's base model for UART controllers, which is used regardless of the actual manufacturer:
+To find out the property's type, we need to step further down the include tree, into `uart-controller.yaml`.
+This is Zephyr's base model for UART controllers, which is used regardless of the actual vendor:

 `zephyr/dts/bindings/serial/uart-controller.yaml`
 ```yaml